The Hunt for Treasure will lead believers into a supernatural lifestyle of building Kingdom.

 I think most of us shy away from witnessing because, sadly, the only models we have seen, are either invasive or argumentative.
 None of us enjoy being accosted and bombarded with a sales pitch.
 Yet we are to be as the apostle Peter instructs us; Always to be prepared to give an answer to everyone who asks you and give the reason for the hope that you have.
 But to do it with gentleness and respect (1 Peter 3:15).

-Some feel this is about having a well worked set of facts and arguments to justify your position.
-But it is by grace we are saved, through faith (Ephesians 2:8) not through debate.
+Some feel this is about having a well worked set of facts and arguments to justify their position, but let's be clear, it is by grace we are saved, through faith (Ephesians 2:8) not through debate.

-After Saul saw the light and heard Jesus’ voice on the road to Damascus, he was blind for 3 days and did not eat or drink anything.
+After Saul saw the light and heard Yeshua’s voice on the road to Damascus, he was blind for 3 days and did not eat or drink anything.
 What was this all about?
-Was this perhaps symbolic of the lack of revelation he had of Jesus.
+Was this perhaps symbolic of the lack of revelation he had of Yeshua.
 Was He giving Saul a hunger, making him receptive.
 God had in a very real sense set Saul up.